pwt/docker-airconnect-arm/README.md

-# Add AirPlay to All Sonos Speakers Using AirConnect and Docker on a Raspberry Pi
+# Add AirPlay to Sonos with AirConnect and Docker on a Raspberry Pi

 ## Quickstart